 About Private Equity Funds in Portugal

-salaries in portugalThe Portuguese private equity sector is dominated by private equity funds managed by Portuguese-based management firms.
-In recent years, though, the thriving real estate market — particularly in the capital, Lisbon, and the second-largest city, Porto — alongside the tourist boom and various other factors, has been catching the attention of yield-seeking international private equity fund managers.
+salaries in portugalThe Portuguese private equity sector is dominated by funds managed by Portuguese-based management firms.
+In recent years, though, the thriving real estate assets market—particularly in the capital, Lisbon, and the second-largest city, Porto—alongside the tourist boom and various other factors has been catching the attention of yield-seeking international private equity fund managers.

-Another incentive that benefited the private equity sector in Portugal was brought when the government created the Funds Route for granting Golden Visas through an investment of €350,000.
-Although the required fund investment increased to €500,000 on 1 January 2022, the popularity of this route didn’t slow down; on the contrary, new funds continue to prompt innovation and catch the interest of foreign investors.
-Read more about the Golden Visa fund investments here.
+Another incentive that benefited the private equity sector in Portugal was the government’s creation of the funds route for granting Golden Visas through an investment of €350,000.
+Although the required fund investment increased to €500,000 on 1 January 2022, the popularity of this Golden Visa investment fund route didn’t slow down; on the contrary, new funds continue to prompt innovation and catch the interest of foreign investors.

-In Portugal, it is estimated that family businesses may represent between 70 percent to 80 percent of national companies, employing 50 percent of the workforce and contributing to two-thirds of the Gross Domestic Product (GDP); such figures present opportunities for private equity funds to help grow these businesses.
+In the Portuguese market, it is estimated that family businesses may represent between 70 percent and 80 percent of national companies, employ 50 percent of the workforce, and contribute two-thirds of the Gross Domestic Product (GDP); such figures present opportunities for PE funds to help grow these businesses.

 Fundraising